omarciovsena/abibliadigital/README.md

 bibleAPI is free and open to use.
 The project is primarily an educational tool, and we will not tolerate denial of service attacks preventing people from learning.

+## ► Credits and Thanks

+- [@thiagobodruk](https://github.com/thiagobodruk/) for sharing various versions of the bible in json

 ## ► Contributing

 Contributions, issues and feature requests are very welcome.